-The aim of EDI´s working groups is to provide a structured way of developing the organisation’s objectives, encouraging the exchange of good practices, the development of reference documentation, the creation of dissemination or training materials and the promotion of the guild in general.
+EDI’s working groups aim to provide a structured way of developing the organisation’s objectives, encouraging the exchange of best practices, developing reference documentation, creating dissemination or training materials and promoting the guild in general.

 Depending on their lifecycle, the working groups can be permanent or temporary.